ReadieFur/BSDP-Overlay/README.md

 ### flip:
 Moves the song information to the right and the modifiers/health to the left.

+### top:
+Places the map information at the top, combine this with `flip` to have the overlay in the top right of the screen.

 ### hideInactive:
 Hides the UI when BeatSaber is closed.